-RANT is the meeting of 4 of Scotland’ s finest fiddle players, two from the Shetland Islands and two from the Highlands.
-Their 3rd album – ‘The Portage’ – was recorded over 4 days in the renowned Mackintosh Queen’s Cross, the only church in the world to be designed by architect, artist and designer Charles Rennie Mackintosh.
-This space was the ideal setting to capture what RANT do best – showcasing the rich resonance of their 4 fiddles in various tunings, textures and layers in a stark, honest recording.
+Their latest album – ‘The Portage’ – was recorded over 4 days in the renowned Mackintosh Queen’s Cross, the only church in the world to be designed by architect, artist and designer Charles Rennie Mackintosh.
+The recording – a stark and honest reflection of their live sound – was awarded ‘Top of the World’ status from Songlines Magazine.

 Since the release of their debut album ‘RANT’ in 2013 which won them critical acclaim in the form of a Herald Angel Award for outstanding performance across all the Edinburgh Festivals , the band have made major festival and concert appearances across the UK, Ireland and Scandinavia.
 They provided strings for Julie Fowlis’ Gach Sguel album, and their music has been used for both BBC and ITV national television programmes.

-Their live set reflects their years of honing their sound together and their love for their home areas of Shetland and the Highlands through the writing, repertoire and stories.
+Their live set reflects their years of honing their sound together and their love for the music of their respective home regions through their writing, repertoire and stories.

 “‘Chamber-folk of the highest order” Scotsman